Find the best VPN for torrenting!

-Back in 2008, online statistics on music piracy pointed out that people aged 14-25 had on average of 800 pirated songs on their iPod.
+Back in 2008, online statistics on music piracy pointed out that people aged between 14 and 25 had an average of 800 pirated songs on their iPod.
 Almost half of them said they were willing to share their digital music with others, enabling others to copy hundreds or even thousands of music files at a time.

 Nowadays, few people still use old-school iPods, but the habit of illegally downloading and sharing music lives on.

 8. 83% of UK adults who have pirated music say they did so because of a lack of paid options.

 Is it illegal to download music from YouTube?
 One of the recent MUSO surveys asked this question – and more – to over 1,000 UK adults.
 More than half of the correspondents said they had illegally downloaded music at some point.
 Over 83% of them said they tried to find the content in question by legal methods first.

 In response to the question “Is it illegal to download music?” respondents listed the following reasons to justify why they had obtained content illegally: